Mothra: MonsterVerse (2019–2024)

 Mothra first appears hatching from her egg in her larval state and is calmed by Dr. Emma Russell using the ORCA bio-acoustics device, becoming docile.
 When eco-terrorists led by Colonel Alan Jonah arrive soon after and capture Russell, her daughter Madison and the ORCA device, Mothra retreats under a waterfall and cocoons herself, later emerging from her cocoon in her adult form and flying off.
 During the fight in Boston, Mothra defeats Rodan and is disintegrated by King Ghidorah while protecting a fallen Godzilla.
 Her power is transferred to Godzilla as a result via her ashes, preventing him from suffering a nuclear meltdown and allowing him to defeat Ghidorah by achieving his burning form.
 During the credits, a news program speculates about the existence of a second Mothra egg, which the director later confirmed.

+Mothra returned in Godzilla x Kong: The New Empire.
+When the Iwi sense that the tyrannical Skar King is about to come for them, they send a signal to Jia, the sole survivor of the Iwi tribe from Skull Island, so she can find them and re-awaken Mothra to aid Godzilla in battle.
+After a wounded Kong tells them the Skar King is on his way, Jia successfully reawakens Mothra.
+Mothra reunites with Godzilla and convinces him to join forces with Kong.
+Mothra then joins the battle in the Hollow Earth and takes down Skar King's apes, preventing them from reaching the surface.
+She also aids Godzilla when Shimo, the mother Titan under Skar King's control, almost freezes him.
+Eventually Godzilla and Kong manage to come out victorious, with Shimo being freed from Skar King's control and starts freezing him over so that Kong can eventually destroy him.
+Mothra then helps the Iwi rebuild the barrier that protects them and then flies off deep into Hollow Earth.